 - More than 550 occupational profiles that you can search by title, industry, and keyword.
 You can refine searches by field of study, industry, employment outlook and other filters.

 The following websites, hosted by government departments, industry organizations and businesses, offer reliable labour market information:

-- albertacanada.com offers information on the Alberta economy, industries and products and many links to other related information.
+- Business and Economy offers information on the Alberta economy, industries, products, and many links to other related information.

-- Labour Market Information, by Alberta Labour, links to labour market statistics, analysis and profiles.
+- Labour Market Information links to labour market statistics, analysis and profiles.

-- Alberta Library Online allows you to search the catalogues of public, post-secondary and special libraries in Alberta.
+- The Alberta Library Online allows you to search the catalogues of public, post-secondary, and special libraries in Alberta.

-- Industry Canada, the federal government department, provides information on a wide range of business, financial, development, innovation and investment issues.
+- Innovation, Science and Economic Development Canada is a federal government department that provides information on a wide range of business, financial, development, innovation, and investment issues.

 - Statistics Canada is the federal government source for statistical information and analysis.

 - TD Economics and RBC Economics Research offer Canadian and international economic and financial analysis.

 Explore other potential sources for labour market information: